Synonym(s)

 Field of application/useThis section has been translated automatically.

-- Limonine (triterpene) in citrus species
+- Limonin (triterpene) in citrus species

-- Quassin (Tripterpene) in Quassia amata the tropical bitter wood
+- Quassin (tripterpene) in Quassia amata the tropical bitterwood

-- Artabsin (sesquiterpene) in artemisia species
+- Artabsin (sesqiterterpene) in Artemisia species

-Not belonging to the terpene group:
+Not belonging to the terpene group are:

-- quinine (alkaloid) obtained from the quininamide
+- Quinine (alkaloid) obtained from cinarides

 - Naringin (flavonoid) in grapefruits

-- Neohesperidine (flavonone glycoside) in citrus species
+- Neohesperidin (flavonone glycoside) in citrus species

 LiteratureThis section has been translated automatically.